puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 Please note that factors such as the size of your deployment and the complexity of your classifications will determine how much time and/or planning you will need before upgrading to PE 3.7.0.

-For more information about the node classifier, refer to [Grouping and Classifying Nodes](./console_classes_groups.html).
+For more information about the node classifier, refer to [Getting Started With Classification](./console_classes_groups_getting_started.html).

 #### About the Agent-specified Group